QSR Stock: This Warren Buffett Dividend Stock Doubled Its Payout in Less than Three Years

 However, the “Oracle of Omaha” actually has a lot more control over the restaurant giant than what Berkshire’s 13F filing suggests.
 This is because National Indemnity Company, a subsidiary of Berkshire Hathaway, is currently the second-largest shareholder of Restaurant Brands; National Indemnity owns approximately 11.6% of the company.

 But, to be honest, Buffett’s stake in Restaurant Brands shouldn’t come as a surprise.
-The company has exactly what Buffet looks for in his investments: wide economic moats.
+The company has exactly what Buffett looks for in his investments: wide economic moats.

 Restaurant Brands was created from the merger between Burger King and Canadian coffee shop/restaurant chain Tim Hortons Inc. in 2014.
 Earlier this year, it acquired another fast food restaurant chain, Popeyes Louisiana Kitchen Inc.